vega/altair/doc/user_guide/troubleshooting.rst

     <VegaLite 4 object>

-This means that you have enabled the ``mimebundle`` renderer, but that your JupyterLab frontend does not support the VegaLite 4 mimetype.
+This means that you have enabled the ``mimetype`` renderer, but that your JupyterLab frontend does not support the VegaLite 4 mimetype.

 The easiest solution is to use the default renderer::